H

 Migration Pattern and Timing

-Hepatic tanagers are short-distance migrants in the northern parts of its range in the United States.
+Hepatic tanagers are short-distance migrants in the northern parts of their range in the United States.
 It lives year-round in its environments in Central and South America.
-Those that stay in the Southwestern United States during the breeding season will move further south down to Mexico during the winter.
+Those that stay in the Southwestern United States during the breeding season will move further south to Mexico during the winter.

 Diet